 For most people, the natural response to a combat situation is to flee.
 However, if you imagine yourself in situation where an individual grievously threatens you or your loved ones, you will most likely find that your reaction will be to remove that threat by whatever means necessary - fight.
 Unarmed combat, shooting and weapons skills are all aimed at developing the ability to close and enter, taking the fight to the opponent and eliminating them as a threat.

 Predatory behavior is usually associated with stalking prey.
 The predator experiences very little autonomic arousal and is usually extremely focused on his prey, making little or no noise, waiting to exploit the best opportunity.
 This non-emotive, almost detached state is the ultimate aim for any combatant, but very hard to achieve in practice.

-Many martial artists spend years trying to cultivate this mindset, with mixed levels of sucess.
-Affective behavior, conversly, includes both overt physical and vocal displays.
-An individual demonstrating affective behavior experiences physiological changes such as rising arousal levels, adrenaline running through the body, swaeting, heart rate increase, and laboured breathing as the need for oxygen increases.
-Affective behaviour is difficult to sustain and is an extremely ineffective state to be in for a combative engagement.
-An excellent explanation of predatory behavior is in the ADF Military Self Defence pamphlet.
+Many martial artists spend years trying to cultivate this mindset, with mixed levels of success.
+Effective behavior, conversely, includes both overt physical and vocal displays.
+An individual demonstrating effective behavior experiences physiological changes such as rising arousal levels, adrenaline running through the body, sweating, heart rate increase, and labored breathing as the need for oxygen increases.
+Effective behavior is difficult to sustain and is an extremely ineffective state to be in for a combative engagement.
+An excellent explanation of predatory behavior is in the ADF Military Self Defense pamphlet.